sonatype-nexus-community/auditjs/README.md

 **IMPORTANT NOTE**: Welcome to AuditJS 4.0.0, lots has changed since 3.0.0, mainly around usage.
 Make sure to read the new docs.

+**ANOTHER IMPORTANT NOTE**: Welcome to AuditJS 4.1.0, we now allow you to audit declared licenses using the tool.
+See this section for more info!

 If you have an issue migrating from AuditJS 3.x to AuditJS 4.x, please [file a GitHub issue here](https://github.com/sonatype-nexus-community/auditjs/issues).

-Audits JavaScript projects using the [OSS Index v3 REST API](https://ossindex.sonatype.org/rest) to identify known vulnerabilities and outdated package versions.
+Audits JavaScript projects using the [OSS Index v3 REST API](https://ossindex.sonatype.org/rest) to identify known vulnerabilities, and audit declared licenses.

 Supports any project with package managers that install npm dependencies into a node_modules folder including: